NYCyberLawyer/PRIVACYMAP/README.md

 ### Useful commands

-`docker exec -it mydpo_postgres_1 psql -U postgres -W postgres` for performing SQL Queries to the Docker Database
+`docker exec -it mydpo_postgres_1 psql -U postgres -W postgres` for performing SQL Queries to the Docker Database.
+Remember to select the database using the next command `\c database_name` (default database_name is mydpo).

 ### Sample SQL queries